bvineyar/IBM-Data-Science-Final-Capstone-Project/README.md

 We have researched the Broadway Theatre District in the Manhattan borough of New York City, and now have list of current shows and theatres where they are appearing.

-We also have a list of hotels near the Richard Rodgers Theatre where Hamilton is continuing it's long rung.
+We also have a list of hotels near the Richard Rodgers Theatre where Hamilton is continuing it's long run.
 From this list, we have a recommended hotel, the citizenM with a 9.2 rating from over 400 users.

 Finally, we have a list of restaurants close to our hotel we can build in our travel package.